kgroveshok/z80-homebrew/DEV-DIARY.md

 TODO Fix COPY
 TODO Fix 2SWAP
 TODO Test CALL
-TODO Remove the need for WORDS as only UWORDS is really useful TODO Change NOTE to PLAY and use a stream of items on stack TODO Add support for ELSE and ENDIF.
+TODO Change NOTE to PLAY and use a stream of items on stack TODO Add support for ELSE and ENDIF.
 IF THEN ELSE ENDIF   or IF THEN ENDIF TODO Fix KEY